It’s 2009. Before UpSlide was founded, before the “startup mania” and way before France won its second World Cup title.

 It’s 2015, nearly 2016.

 The seeds took their time to grow.
-For several years, we forgot this questionnaire to focus on our product and our clients.
+For several years, we forgot this question to focus on our product and our clients.

-At first, putting our values into words helped us to lay the foundation for our identity and ensured the preservation of the best aspects of the early startup as we continued to grow.
+Putting our values into words helped us to lay the foundation for our identity and ensured that we could preserve some of the best aspects of our early startup culture as we continued to grow.

 Our values are stronger together

 We chose to limit the number of values to focus on the clarity of the message.
 We observed that the three values take on their full meaning when they are reunited and put into practice together.